-- People with receptive dysphasia often have language that is fluent with a normal rhythm and articulation but it is meaningless as they fail to comprehend what they are saying.
+- People with receptive dysphasia often have language that is fluent with a normal rhythm and articulation, but it is meaningless as they fail to comprehend what they are saying.

-Examining patients with dysphasia
+Examining a person with dysphasia

 Tests for expressive dysphasia include:

-- Write a brief dictated passage?
+- Can they write a brief dictated passage?

-- Write a brief spontaneous passage?
+- Can they write a brief spontaneous passage?

-- Copy a short passage?
+- Can they copy a short passage?

 Management of dysphasia